algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 #### Project in scope

-- Recreate a game that makes people feel the joy of playing.
 - To define the core gameplay mechanics, rules, and objectives for the Pac-Man game, including the movement of the Pac-Man character, the behavior of ghosts and collecting pellets.
 - To set performance goals, such as achieving a target frame rate and ensuring smooth gameplay.